kukuduran05/CT/README.md

 # For Run the project
 Command: npm run parse -- -f gobankingrates.com.access.log
 Where: -f is the flag for the file and gobankingrates.com.access.log is the file path

-# You need to create an account in https://www.maxmind.com/
-You need to generate a licence key in the module of Manage of licence keys and replace the userID and licenceKey into the .env file.